Ken Stabler

-Kenneth Michael Stabler (December 25, 1945 – July 8, 2015) was an American professional football player who was a quarterback in the National Football League (NFL) for 17 seasons, primarily with the Oakland Raiders.
-Nicknamed "Snake", he played college football at Alabama and was selected by the Raiders in the second round of the 1968 NFL Draft.
+Kenneth Michael Stabler (December 25, 1945 – July 8, 2015) was an American professional football quarterback who played in the National Football League (NFL) for 17 seasons, primarily with the Oakland Raiders.
+Nicknamed "Snake", he played college football for the Alabama Crimson Tide and was selected by the Raiders in the second round of the 1968 NFL/AFL draft.
 During his 10 seasons in Oakland, Stabler received four Pro Bowl selections and was named Most Valuable Player in 1974.
 Stabler also helped the Raiders win their first Super Bowl title in Super Bowl XI.
 He was posthumously inducted to the Pro Football Hall of Fame in 2016.

-High school career
+Early life

-Stabler became a highly touted football player at Foley High School in Foley, Alabama.
+Stabler was a highly touted football player at Foley High School in Foley, Alabama.
 He led Foley to a win–loss record of 29–1 over his high school football career—the only loss coming against Vigor High School.
 He was an all-around athlete in high school, averaging 29 points a game in basketball and excelling enough as a left-handed pitcher in baseball to receive minor-league contract offers from the Houston Astros and New York Yankees.
 He was an all-American athlete.
 During his high school career, he earned his nickname "Snake" from his coach following a long, winding touchdown run.